South Bank Health and Safety Update

 - ‘Chairs to Share’ will not be placed on South Bank’s lawns until further notice

-- Restaurants and cafes at South Bank are no longer providing dine-in service and instead are offering takeaway only.
-To see who is offering this service, please view our takeaway article.
+- Some restaurants and cafes at South Bank are offering limited seating dine-in options from Saturday 16 May.
+To see the options available, please view our restaurants and cafés article.
+To see who is offering takeaway options, please view our takeaway article.
 For eatery questions, please contact [email protected]

 Please note that additional changes with regards to public activity are being made regularly by the Australian Government and Queensland Health, so this page will continue to be updated over the coming weeks.